woodpecker-ci/woodpecker/docs/docs/20-usage/72-extensions/40-configuration-extension.md

 # Configuration extension

 The configuration extension can be used to modify or generate Woodpeckers pipeline configurations.
 You can configure a HTTP endpoint in the repository settings in the extensions tab.

+Using such an extension can be useful if you want to:

+- Preprocess the original configuration file with something like go templating
+- Convert custom attributes to Woodpecker attributes
+- Add defaults to the configuration like default steps
-This can be used to do some preprocessing like using go templating, converting custom attributes, adding defaults or to even convert configuration files in a totally different format like Gitlab CI config, Starlark, Jsonnet, ...
+- Convert configuration files from a totally different format like Gitlab CI config, Starlark, Jsonnet, ...
+- Centralize configuration for multiple repositories in one place

 ## Security